Borrowed Time: Kanban Flow Debt

 Kanban teams using Classes of Service generally have an emergency/expedite class.
 The policies of this class often allow WIP limits for each stage of the process to be violated for one emergency task at a time.

 When an emergency task is pulled into the process and no team members are available to work on it immediately, someone must stop working on a standard task.
-This artificially ages the standard task in favour of the emergency task and creates a flow debt.
+This artificially ages the standard task in favor of the emergency task and creates a flow debt.

 The flow debt repayment cost of longer cycle times for the standard tasks can be worth the benefit for severe emergencies.
 However, it is important to not fall into the trap of making all high priority tasks emergencies.